inURwhey/transparent-talent-monorepo/Documentation/SYSTEM_BRIEF.md

 *   **Application is stable and functional on its production domain.**

 ## 4. Immediate Backlog & Next Steps
-1.  **Cost Management: AI Input/Output Size Validation:** Implement checks to prevent excessively large inputs to AI models, optimizing token usage.
+1.  **Feature: Implement AI Content Classification for Resume & Job Submissions:** Implement AI checks to verify if submitted text is actually a resume or job posting before full processing, saving tokens and improving user feedback.
 (RICE: 12000)
 2.  **UI/UX: Change "Desired Job Title" to "Desired Job Title(s)":** A simple text change on the profile page.
 (RICE: 20000)